0xSero/partisia-docs/docs/programmers_guide.md

-# Partisia Blockchain SDK (Software Development Kit) Programmer's Guide
+# Programmer's Guide for PBC smart contracts

 This page is a quick overview of the software development kit for Partisia Blockchain.